gabigor1/project-one/README.md

 ## Challenges

 This was the first project for the course.
 In this project, I had to find resources and use my knowledge to design and create the Space Invaders game, it was a hard task.
 One of my first problems was the logic of the movement of the aliens.
-I experienced a lot of problems when they reach a corner and try to go down, they moved down and later go up again.
+I experienced a lot of problems when they reached a corner and try to go down, they moved down and later go up again.
 I spent a lot of time with logic.

 ## Bugs